aws-samples/amazon-efs-developer-zone/application-integration/container/eks/kubeflow/README.md

 ## Installing Kubeflow

-Next, we need to install kubeflow in our cluster, and we are going to use [kustomize](https://github.com/kubernetes-sigs/kustomize/releases/tag/v3.2.0), its a command line tool to customize Kubernetes objects through a kustomization file.
+Next, we need to install kubeflow in our cluster, and we are going to use [kustomize] (https://github.com/kubernetes-sigs/kustomize/releases/tag/v3.2.0) for this. kustomise is a command line tool to customize Kubernetes objects through a kustomization file.
 Let's first install it and verify.

 ```bash
 $ wget -O kustomize https://github.com/kubernetes-sigs/kustomize/releases/download/v3.2.0/kustomize_3.2.0_linux_amd64